 Tint medium consistency icing with Lemon Yellow Icing Color.
 Fit decorating bag with coupler and petal decorating tip 104; fill 1/4 full or less with yellow icing.

 Attach flower nail template, if using, to Flower Nail.
 Using a dot of icing, attach icing flower square to flower nail.

-Bag position: (R) For petals, 45° at 3:00.
-For center 90°.
-(L) For petals, 45° at 9:00.
-For center 90°.
-Tip: For petals, wide end lightly touching center of nail, narrow end pointing out and angled 1/8 to 1/4 in. above nail surface.
-Using steady pressure, move Tip 104 out about 1/2 inch back to center as you spin nail to the end of your finger, letting the spin of the nail form petal.
-Relax pressure, move tip back to starting point to form the first petal.
+Hold the decorating bag at a 45° angle at 3:00 (9:00 for left-handed decorators) with wide end lightly touching center of the nail; narrow end is pointing out and angled 1/8 to 1/4 in. above nail surface.
+Using steady pressure, move Tip 104 out about 1/2 in., then back to center as you spin the nail 1/6 turn, allowing the spin of the nail form petal.
+Relax pressure as you move back to starting point to form the first petal.
 Stop pressure squeezing, pull tip away.

 For flower center, place round decorating tip 3 on decorating bag.
 Hold decorating bag at a 90° angle, slightly above the flower.
 Pipe a tip 3 dot in the center of the flower.
-Then move in a circular motion, piping an open coil flower center, making sure the base of the coil is narrower than the top, like a megaphone or tornado shape.
-Stop, lift away.
+Then move in a circular motion, piping an open coil flower center, making sure the base of the coil is narrower than the top.
+Stop pressure; pull tip away.

 For a finer finish to the flower coil, substitute round decorating tip 1 for tip 2.

 The sequence of piping the Daffodil is the same for both the Narcissus and the Jonquil.
 These smaller flowers have white tip 103 petals—the narcissus features a yellow coil and red trim, jonquils have yellow centers.

 If making many daffodils, use 2 decorating bags – one for the petal tip filled 1/2 full or less, the other bag for the round tips filled 1/4 full or less.

 Want to stay in touch with the latest from Wilton?